Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Experimental Result

 We trained the proposed Bimodal system under three different configurations: \begin{itemize} \item \textbf{CANDOR-only:} person identification using 1,429 speakers from the CANDOR dataset. \item \textbf{VoxCeleb1-only:} person identification using 1,251 speakers from the VoxCeleb1 dataset. \item \textbf{Mixed-dataset:} A combined configuration using both datasets, covering a total of 2,680 speakers. \end{itemize}

 For the mixed configuration, we report the test results separately for each dataset to enable a more meaningful comparison.

-An analysis of the Top-1 accuracy of Table \ref{tab:modality-accuracy-4datasets} shows that the Bimodal system outperforms the Unimodal configuration.
-Specifically, for the CANDOR dataset, the system achieved an accuracy of 99.17\%, which is approximately 2\% higher than the Unimodal results reported in Table \ref{tab:Unimodal-performance}.
-Furthermore, the system demonstrated robust performance under modality loss conditions due to the use of dedicated modules designed to handle missing inputs.
-When the face modality was removed, accuracy reached 96.17\%, and when the voice modality was removed, accuracy was 96.53\%.
+The analysis of the Top-1 accuracy of Table \ref{tab:modality-accuracy-4datasets} shows that the bimodal system outperforms the unimodal configuration.
+Specifically, for the CANDOR dataset, the system achieved an accuracy of 99.17\%, which is approximately 2\% higher than the unimodal results reported in Table \ref{tab:Unimodal-performance}.
+The system also exhibited robustness to modality loss.
+Accuracy reached $96.17\%$ and $96.53\%$ when facial and voice modalities were respectively removed.
+These results are slightly lower than unimodal baselines due to the joint loss function, which prioritizes optimizing the overall bimodal framework across multiple tasks.

-For the VoxCeleb1 dataset, the Bimodal system achieved an impressive 99.90\% Top-1 accuracy, surpassing the Unimodal results shown in Table \ref{tab:Unimodal-performance}.
-Even in scenarios where one modality was absent, the system maintained high performance, achieving 99.28\% in the face-only case and 98.51\% in the voice-only case.
+For the VoxCeleb1 dataset, the bimodal system achieved 99.90\% Top-1 accuracy, surpassing the unimodal results shown in Table \ref{tab:Unimodal-performance}.
+Even in scenarios where one modality was absent, the system achieved 99.28\% in the face-only case and 98.51\% in the voice-only case.

 The proposed system demonstrates strong potential to scale to a larger number of speakers.
-In the mixed-dataset configuration, the combined training on both CANDOR and VoxCeleb1 led to improved performance for each dataset.
-Despite the increased complexity introduced by nearly doubling the number of identity classes, which makes the classification task more complex, the larger training set enabled the system to learn more discriminative representations.
-As a result, it achieved its highest performance across all configurations, reaching 99.92\% accuracy on VoxCeleb1 and 99.18\% on CANDOR.
+In the mixed-dataset configuration, the combined training on both CANDOR and VoxCeleb1 led to improved performance for each dataset in bimodal mode.
+Despite the increased complexity introduced by nearly doubling the number of identity classes, the larger training set enabled the system to learn more discriminative representations.
+As a result, it achieved its highest performance across all bimodal configurations, reaching 99.92\% accuracy on VoxCeleb1 and 99.18\% on CANDOR.

-Additionally, Top-5 accuracy results for all configurations are reported and can be further examined for a more comprehensive evaluation.